abbycabs/mozsprint-repo-template/README.md

 ### Remixing using vector software
 1. Download the [game board](https://github.com/barrosgeraldo/mozsprint-privacy-security-situations/tree/master/game-board) source files and fonts.
-2. Download and install the [Hunger Games](http://www.dafont.com/pt/hunger-games.font) and [Supersonic Rocketship](http://www.dafont.com/supersonic-rocketship.font).
+2. Download and install the [fonts](https://github.com/itidigitalbr/privacy-board-game/blob/master/board/fonts.md).
 3. Open one of source files using [vector software](http://www.creativebloq.com/illustrator/alternative-to-illustrator-1131664).
 4. Edit all text boxes on the board and cards by adding your own situations and solutions to them (if you're using the Illustrator, [unlock the layers](https://helpx.adobe.com/illustrator/using/locking-hiding-deleting-objects.html) before).
 5. Save, print and start playing!